 Pinyin is a completely regular alphabetic writing system, based on Latin.
 Chinese children now learn to read with this first.
-It is then used for teaching them to read the traditional Chinese characters (with Pinyin subtitles) as well.
+It is then used for teaching them to read the traditional Chinese characters (with Pinyin subtitles).

-Perhaps English-speaking countries should adopt something similar for helping their children to learn to read on electronic devices to start with?
-Perhaps someone could device a system which enables children struggling with a word like ‘through’, to click on it and see a simpler respelling [throo] pop up next to it?
+Perhaps English-speaking countries should adopt something similar for helping their children to learn to read?
+Just on electronic devices to start with?
+Perhaps someone could device a system which enables children struggling with a word like ‘through’, to click on it to see a simpler respelling [throo] pop up next to it?

 ‘shoe, flew, through’